marklearst/skydio-autonomy-widget/README.md

 - **Vite Integration:**
   - Storybook is configured to run with Vite for fast builds and instant feedback.
-- **Tailwind Support:**
-  - All Tailwind CSS styles are loaded in Storybook for perfect design fidelity.
 - **Component-Driven:**
   - Every UI component and key state is documented as a Storybook story, supporting rapid prototyping and stakeholder review.
-- **Accessibility & Testing:**
-  - Addons like `@storybook/addon-a11y` and `@storybook/addon-vitest` are included for accessibility checks and interactive testing.

 > **Why Storybook?**
 >
 > Storybook enables scalable, collaborative UI development.
 Designers, engineers, and PMs can all review and validate components in isolation, ensuring quality and consistency before integration.

----

-## 🛠 Linting & Formatting

-- ESLint with TypeScript and React rules.
-- Prettier for formatting (`.prettierrc`).
-- See `eslint.config.js` for configuration.

 ---